+Candidate Personal Data in plain text, pseudonymized, and/or encrypted?

 - a.
-Answer: No, not applicable. - 5.
-What business sector is SHL involved in? - a.
-Answer: Technology, assessment products (Software as a Service) - 6.
-Broadly speaking, what are the services to be provided and the corresponding purposes for which Candidate Personal Data is transferred outside of the European Economic Area, Switzerland, and/or the United Kingdom? - a.
-Answer: Candidate Personal Data may be accessible from staff within the United States, India, South Africa to provide support and maintenance of the SHL online assessment systems. - 7.
-What is the frequency of the transfer of Candidate Personal Data outside of the European Economic Area, Switzerland, and/or the United Kingdom?
-E.g., is Candidate Personal Data transferred on a one-off or continuous basis? - a.
-Answer: Continuous as required to provide support and maintenance to the SHL online assessment platforms.
-Customer data is logically segregated by unique client ID. - 8.
-When Candidate Personal Data is transferred outside of the European Economic Area, Switzerland, and/or the United Kingdom to SHL, how is it transmitted to SHL?
-Is the Candidate Personal Data in plain text, pseudonymized, and/or encrypted? - a.
 Answer: Data importer utilises TLS 1.2 for email services to provide encryption of data in transit.
 The transfer of any files containing personal information is facilitated through approved secure link services, password protection, and/or the encryption of data files to 256-bit AES. - 9.
 What is the period for which the Candidate Personal Data will be retained, or, if that is not possible, the criteria used to determine that period? - a.
 Answer: SHL will retain Candidate Personal Data in accordance with the contractual agreement between the parties. - 10.
-Please list the Subprocessors that will have access to Candidate Personal Data that is transferred outside of the European Economic Area, Switzerland, and/or the United Kingdom: - a.
-Answer: See list of authorised Subprocessors within the SCCs above - 11.
+Please list the Sub-processors that will have access to Candidate Personal Data that is transferred outside of the European Economic Area, Switzerland, and/or the United Kingdom: - a.
+Answer: See list of authorised Sub-processors within the SCCs above - 11.
 Is SHL subject to any laws in a country outside of the European Economic Area, Switzerland, and/or the United Kingdom where Candidate Personal Data is stored or accessed from that would interfere with SHL fulfilling its obligations under the attached Standard Contractual Clauses?
 For example, FISA 702 or U.S. Executive Order 12333.
 If yes, please list these laws. - a.
-Answer: As 02nd December 2021, no court has found SHL to be eligible to receive process issued under the laws contemplated by Question 11, including FISA Section 702 and no such court action is pending. - 12.
+Answer: As of 19th March 2025, no court has found SHL to be eligible to receive process issued under the laws contemplated by Question 11, including FISA Section 702 and no such court action is pending. - 12.
 Has SHL ever received a request from public authorities for information pursuant to the laws contemplated by Question 11 above (if any)?
 If yes, please explain. - a.
-Answer: As 02nd December 2021, SHL has not received any national security orders of the type described in Paragraphs 150-202 of the judgment in the CJEU Case C-311/18, Data Protection Commissioner v Facebook Ireland Limited and Maximillian Schrems, nor is SHL aware of any such orders in progress. - 13.
+Answer: As of 19th March 2025, SHL has not received any national security orders of the type described in Paragraphs 150-202 of the judgment in the CJEU Case C-311/18, Data Protection Commissioner v Facebook Ireland Limited and Maximillian Schrems, nor is SHL aware of any such orders in progress. - 13.
 Has SHL ever received a request from public authorities for Candidate Personal Data of individuals located in European Economic Area, Switzerland, and/or the United Kingdom?
 If yes, please explain. - a.
-Answer: No, not as 02nd December 2021, - 14.
+Answer: No, not as of 19th March 2025. - 14.
 What safeguards will SHL apply during transmission and to the processing of Candidate Personal Data in countries outside of the European Economic Area, Switzerland, and/or the United Kingdom that have not been found to provide an adequate level of protection under applicable Data Protection Laws? - 15.
 Answer: Those safeguards set forth in the SCCs (including Annex II to the Standard Contractual Clauses).